 These are great when ever appliances don't come with long enough leads, or when you need to plug one or more things, and there is only one electric socket on the wall.

 These come in a whole range of styles, shapes and sizes.
 You can buy them as a 2-gang, 4 gang, 8 gang and many others in between.
 The gang bit simply refers to the number of outlets.
+I would also check out the latest Smart Plugs and extensions as they are very handy and can also save you money.

 You can buy them with switched outlets, and you can also buy extension leads with a built in RFID to prevent your from shocks.
 These are a good choice for outdoor use.